christopherhuntley/is135-docs/StagUpBootstrap/Part1.md

 # StagUp Bootstrap Part 1: Setup
 ## Objectives
 * Set up a new Git repository and publish it to GitHub
-* Start a new Bootstrap-based webiste project from scratch
+* Start a new Bootstrap-based website project from scratch
 * Create and debug your first Bootstrap page
 * Learn about Content Distribution Networks